-- If the rink is closed, a yellow sign will be placed in the middle the rink (in the middle of the camera image).
+- If the rink is closed for the day a yellow sign will be placed in the middle the rink (toward the right hand side of the camera image).

 The ice rink is expected to remain in place until late February, weather permitting.